Create the best quality video content at home

-As well as your message, think about your location and who or what can be seen in the background - laundry, artwork, kitchen table.
+As well as your message, think about your location and who or what can be seen in the background.

 Most of our phones have acceptable microphones but try to keep any background noise (radio, TV, kitchen sounds) to a minimum and ensure others in your household know you are recording, so they don’t interrupt.

 Review your video so you can hear it clearly without having to turn the volume to maximum.

 We are here to help you as much as we can so feel free to contact firstname.lastname@example.org for any further inquiries.

 We have created a dedicated gallery for you to upload your videos if you want them distributed via the University.